Who Is the NFTY-MAR Regional Advisor?

 NFTY-MAR provides a bus service to all of our events.
 These buses make several stops in our most-populated cities, and when you register for an event, you’ll be able to choose which bus stop location you’d like to utilize.

 The event information page for each event will list that event’s starting and ending time, and if you know how far away you live from the event location, you can get a general idea of what time you’ll be leaving and arriving back home.
 Final bus stop information will be sent out in an email at least one week prior to each event.

-In order to conserve time, gas, and money spent on our buses, we do have some regulations; each bus stop location must have at least five participants and one staff member to be used.
+In order to conserve time, gas, and money spent on our buses, we do have some regulations; each bus stop location must have at least four participants and one staff member to be used.
 If the stop doesn’t meet those minimum requirements, we’ll contact those who did sign up for it three weeks prior to the event and kindly request that they plan to depart from and arrive at an alternate location.
 Thank you for your understanding and cooperation!

 Upon your arrival to a NFTY-MAR event, you will be greeted by the NFTY-MAR Regional Board, the Regional director, and the adult temple or camp staff.
 The first thing you’ll do when you get off the bus, or out of the car, is set your luggage down and go get your name tag and an event schedule.

 Friday evening will generally continue with mixers, dinner, Shabbat services, a meeting to go over some basic logistics and the Brit Kehillah (Code of Conduct), any hoda’ot (announcements) that we have, and then you will depart to your host homes or cabins for the evening.